Addressing sun safety at work in Canada

 - Lindsay Forsman-Phillips, Project Manager, CAREX Canada

-- Elizabeth Holmes, Health Policy Analyst, Canadian Cancer Society (CCS)
+- Elizabeth Holmes, Senior Manager Health Policy, Canadian Cancer Society (CCS)

 - Dr. Linn Holness, Director, Centre for Research Expertise in Occupational Disease (CREOD)

 - Apiramy Jeyapalan, Poicy Analyst, Canadian Cancer Society (CCS)